 Samsung Galaxy Buds Live microphone sample:

 However, whether the AirPods Pro or the Galaxy Buds Live are for you comes down to a few additional things such as what OS you are using and if you just prefer a specific feel.
 For example, if you have an Android, I don’t recommend you get the Apple AirPods Pro.
-It’s not that the AirPods Pro perform poorly with Android’s operating service, but there are so many features that Android users miss out on with these earbuds.
-The lack of high quality codecs besides AAC, software updates, easy device-switching, and auto-pause and auto-resume functionality are only a few examples.
+It’s not that the AirPods Pro performs poorly with Android’s operating service, but there are so many features that Android users miss out on with these earbuds.
+The lack of high-quality codecs besides AAC, software updates, easy device-switching, and auto-pause and auto-resume functionality are only a few examples.

 Similarly, if you don’t have a Samsung phone, you’re going to miss out on a lot of features that the Galaxy Buds Live offer, such as Dual Audio and streamlined Spotify access.
 But some people just really don’t like the feeling of clogged ears that come with ear canal-sealing earbuds.
-If this is the case but you still want decent active noise cancellation on your earbuds, the Samsung Galaxy Buds Live are an excellent choice.
+If this is the case but you still want decent active noise cancellation on your earbuds, the Samsung Galaxy Buds Live is an excellent choice.

 If you want non-sealing true wireless earbuds but you don’t need ANC, try the original Apple AirPods.
-Alternatively, if you want Samsung earbuds but the beans just don’t do it for you, the Samsung Galaxy Buds Plus have better passive isolation due to the sealing ear tips and many similar features as the Galaxy Buds Live, such as Spotify integration.
+Alternatively, if you want Samsung earbuds but the beans just don’t do it for you, the Samsung Galaxy Buds Plus has better passive isolation due to the sealing ear tips and many similar features as the Galaxy Buds Live, such as Spotify integration.